Puberty in boysWell child - puberty in boys; Development - puberty in boys

 You will also get erections more often.
 An erection is when your penis becomes bigger, hard, and stands out from your body.
 Erections can happen at any time.
 This is normal.

 - You can have an erection when you are sleeping.
 Your underwear or bed maybe wet in the morning.
-You had a “wet dream,” or what's called a nocturnal emission.
+You had a "wet dream," or what is called a nocturnal emission.
 This is when semen comes out of your urethra, the same hole that you pee out of.
 Wet dreams happen because your testosterone level goes up during puberty.
-This is all preparing your body to be able to father a child some day.
+This is all preparing your body to be able to father a child someday.